-- Promote a positive safeguarding culture with an attitude of 'it can happen here'. - Ensure that the policies and procedures adopted by the Governing Body are fully implemented and followed by all staff. - Ensure that sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and other interagency meetings, and contributing to the assessment of children. - Inform the Local Authority Designated Officer (LADO) in all cases of suspected or alleged abuse in relation to allegations against staff. - Ensure the school meets the digital and technology standards.
+- Promote a positive safeguarding culture with an attitude of 'it can happen here'. - Ensure that the policies and procedures adopted by the Governing Body are fully implemented and followed by all staff. - Ensure that sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities, including taking part in strategy discussions and other interagency meetings, and contributing to the assessment of children. - Inform the Local Authority Designated Officer (LADO) in all cases of suspected or alleged abuse in relation to allegations against staff. - Ensure the school meets the digital and technology standards. - Ensure the school has due regard to all statutory and guidance documents as listed in this policy. .

-4.3 The Designated Safeguarding Lead (DSL)
+5.3 The Designated Safeguarding Lead (DSL)

 The role of the Designated Safeguarding Lead sits with the Deputy Head (Pastoral and Student Progress), Mrs Jude Goodacre, member of the School's Senior Leadership Team.
-The Deputy DSL will assume the responsibilities in the absence of the DSL and is Assistant Head, Ms Laura Coltman.
-The DSL in the Junior School is Mr Michael Redmond, Deputy Head Pastoral (Junior School) and the Deputy DSL in the Junior School is Mrs Kate Harpin, Deputy Head Academic (Junior School).
+The Deputy DSL will assume the responsibilities in the absence of the DSL and is the Senior Deputy Head, Mr Andrew Whomsley.
+The Deputy DSL in the Junior School is Mr Jonathan Bungard, Deputy Head Pastoral Junior School.